Andrew Roberts

 Excerpt from a text by Paulina Ascencio Fuentes for CURA

-CARGO: A lone rider in the burning sky and his trusted armored dragon, installation view at the 7th Athens Biennale: Eclipse, 2021
+CARGO: A lone rider in the burning sky and his trusted armored dragon, 2020.
+Installation view at the 7th Athens Biennale: Eclipse, 2021.

-SMASH: My head fell through the roof and a demon played basketball with it (Toon Dark Magician Girl), 2020, tattoos on pigmented silicone and poly bubble mailer, installation view at the 7th Athens Biennale: Eclipse, 2021
+SMASH: My head fell through the roof and a demon played basketball with it (Toon Dark Magician Girl), 2020.
+Tattoos on pigmented silicone and poly bubble mailer.
+30 × 24 × 5 cm — 11 ¾ × 9 ½ × 2 in.
+Installation view at the 7th Athens Biennale: Eclipse, 2021